Skip to Content

 Make a big deal of your reward system so your child feels proud of staying in their own room.

-The reward system can really be anything.
-It just needs to be something that motivates them and an immediate reward.
 Kids this age won’t have as much patience to save up 30 days of stickers for a big toy for example.

 4. Use An Okay to Wake Clock

 Kids have no concept of time.
-If your toddler is waking up too early, an okay to wake clock can be especially helpful.
-I love the Hatch Rest or Rest Plus, or Mella Little Hippo.
+If your toddler is waking up wondering when it’s morning time, an okay to wake clock can be especially helpful.

-These clocks give your child a very concrete way to know when it’s time for bed and when it’s time to wakeup.
+These clocks give your child a very concrete way to know when it’s time for bed and when it’s time to wake up.

 When you first get the new clock, go over it with your child and role play “sleeping” and “waking up” when the clock is at different colors.